Nivedhidha-I/World-Happiness-Report/README.md

 * Website Layout/: Contains the website layout images.

 * World Happiness Report Dataset/: Anonymized or sample data files used for the project.

-## Key Professional Learnings (The Conclusion)

-* Full-Stack Analytical Integration: Demonstrated proficiency in connecting a data science backend (Python ML) with a complex web frontend (React).

-* Statistical Interpretation: Ability to derive meaningful, actionable insights from multi-year, complex statistical datasets.

-* UX/UI for Data: Expertise in designing a user experience that makes complex analytical results accessible and easy to interpret.